-- Add the vegetable broth, plant milk, hot pasta water, nutritional yeast, and miso, then increase the heat to a boil, add the Spice/Herb ingredients and cooked brown lentils, stir well, then immediately lower to a low simmering boil.
+- Add the vegetable broth, plant milk, hot pasta water, nutritional yeast, tahini, miso, and 1 Tablespoon tamari (remaining amount), then increase the heat to a boil, add the Spice/Herb ingredients and cooked brown lentils, stir well, then immediately lower to a low simmering boil.

 - Simmer for 5 minutes, then add the pasta and baby spinach, simmer for a few minutes to allow the flavors to marry.